 The admissions process is to determine who will be a good doctor, and also who would make a good student.
 The final outcome will also be based on the attained A level grades.

 Years 2-4 are the main academic years, where a majority of the medical knowledge is taught.
 These years are clinically oriented, and have placements, clinical/communication skills integrated into them, to prepare students to become competent doctors.
-The years 5 and 6 are clinical years, which I will be spending in the UK, in an NHS hospital.
+The years 5 and 6 are clinical years, which I will be spending in hospitals.

 Cyprus as a country is incredible and is very diverse.
 From beaches to mountains, to cities, the small island has it all, which allows students the freedom to explore and enhance their student life.
 The Cypriot people are warm and welcoming, and always make me feel at home in their country.